Thanksgiving Chicken & Gravy

 Whether you’re hosting a small-scale holiday dinner or you want extra room for sides, Thanksgiving Chicken is the perfect alternative to Thanksgiving turkey!

-This easy oven roasted chicken is seasoned twice to yield an especially delicious, juicy, & beautifully golden brown bird worthy of any holiday dinner table: it’s slathered with a simple garlicky herb butter & basted with an extra-savory herb oil as it roasts.
+This easy oven roasted chicken is seasoned twice to yield an especially delicious, juicy, and beautifully golden brown bird worthy of any holiday dinner table: it’s slathered with a simple garlicky herb butter and basted with an extra-savory herb oil as it roasts.
 Both components are made with generous amounts of finely chopped fresh herbs (rosemary! sage! thyme!) so the roasted chicken taste just like a classic roasted turkey dinner, while a little bit of Worcestershire in the savory herb oil adds an extra punch of rich, umami flavor.

 Roast it right over baby gold potatoes for a built-in schmaltzy side, then prep a creamy chicken gravy with the roasted drippings.
 It’s a showstopping holiday table centerpiece, perfect for serving alongside your favorite Thanksgiving side dishes – no one will even miss the turkey!